ghattem/PositionalIsomeRs/README.md

 PositionalIsomeRs
 =================
-Produces plots to help positively identify positional isomers in post-transcriptionally modified (PTM) ribonucleosides (RNs).
+An R package that produces plots to help positively identify positional isomers in post-transcriptionally modified (PTM) ribonucleosides (RNs).

 Scans in the specified MS3 files are filtered by the MS1 full scan parameters.